MiCode/kernel_build/kleaf/docs/kleaf_development.md

   * E.g. Use `depsets` instead of `lists`; `depsets` are a tree of objects that can be concatenated effortlessly.`lists` are concatenated by copying contents.

+#### Prefer depset over `ctx.files.X` in rules

+In general, in rule implementations, prefer depsets and avoid using `ctx.files.X`.

+- If you need a `depset`, prefer
+  `depset(transitive = [target.files for target in ctx.attr.X])`.
+This is more
+  memory efficient because it does not retain the `ctx.files.X` list.
+  Instead, it only creates the depset tree using existing depsets in memory.
+  - If there are too many labels in attribute `X`, you may micro-optimize by assingning the depset to a variable instead of computing it every time, or using an intermediate `filegroup`.
+Use Bazel profiles to confirm time reduction before doing micro-optimization.
+- If you need a `list[File]`, and the list is generally small, `ctx.files.X` is okay to use.
+Note that `ctx.files.X` is lazily computed when you request the list.
+If you keep a large list around, there may be a memory impact.
+- If you need a `list[File]` but it is large, consider optimizing your implementation so it works with `depset`s.
+- `ctx.file.X` is okay to use because there's only a single file.